munteanumarco/codecrafterschallange/README.md

 I deployed the frontend on Netlify and the API on Azure so you can easily access it.
 I'll leave the link to the app bellow so you can play with it :)

+This is the angular web app: https://codecrafterschallange.netlify.app Link to the exposed endpoints (swagger): https://webapp-230707184837.azurewebsites.net/swagger/index.html

+It may take some time to load as I used free tiers across the deployments.

 ## Background Information
 I want to give you some background about my thought process and choices.